FAQ

 The program cost to all admitted participants is $1,400

 No, we welcome people of all backgrounds to join our programs.
-At the application page, you will be asked to voluntarily report the race/ethnicity you identify with, but that information will not be used to determine your eligibility.
+For research purposes, at the application page, you will be asked to voluntarily report the race/ethnicity you identify with, but that information will not be used to determine your eligibility.

 Our programs are industry agnostic, and we encourage business owners from all industries to apply.
 We are proud that our cohorts represent all industries, including brick-and-mortar, services, and tech businesses from across the U.S. and Puerto Rico.